-Sponsor Participation If "YES" has been marked under sponsor participation on page F-7 of the application form, please explain on a separate sheet the nature of sponsor participation.
-Identify and explain the role of any individual employed by EPA or motor vehicle sponsors of HEI who is involved with any aspect of the proposed study.
+Sponsor Participation If "YES" has been marked under sponsor participation (i.e. any of the organizations funding HEI) on page F-7 of the application form, please explain on a separate sheet the nature of sponsor participation.
+Identify and explain the role of any individual employed by EPA or industry sponsors of HEI (see www.healtheffects.org/sponsors.htm) who is involved with any aspect of the proposed study.
 Also, list any resources provided by sponsors, including animals, equipment, and facilities.
 Please note that employees of organizations funding HEI cannot receive funds from HEI for salary or any other costs.

-Consultants Consultant arrangements must be confirmed in writing.
+Consultants Consultant arrangements and proposed collaborations with investigators at other institutions must be confirmed in writing.
 Attach appropriate letters from each individual, confirming his or her role in the project.